Flakvard/ProjectRiskManagementSim/README.md

 # My bachelor thesis:
 > ## _User-friendly Monte Carlo Simulation for Data-Driven Decisions in Project Management • A Solution for Optimized Project Management & Risk Management”_

+### Purpose:
+> To develop a user-friendly tool based on Monte Carlo simulation, so that project managers can predict project deadlines and risks more accurately.

+### Result:
+> In short: a project simulator actively used by project managers at Oxygen to predict deadlines, costs, bottlenecks and visualize the kanban board flow.

 # ProjectRiskManagementSim

 <img src="https://github.com/Flakvard/ProjectRiskManagementSim/blob/master/Home%20screen.png?raw=true" width="30%" height="150px"></img>